Jets' Darnold ends holdout, inks 4-year, $30.25 million deal

 No need now.

-Darnold will be able to do some catching up on the field and in the classroom, and will likely be ready to play in New York's preseason opener against Atlanta on Aug.
+Darnold will be able to do some catching up on the field and in the classroom, and Bowles thinks he'll probably be ready to play in New York's preseason opener against Atlanta on Aug.
 10.

+"First day of camp for him," Bowles said.
+"It looked like the first day of camp.
+He'll get some studying in and he'll catch up.
+You understand the ramifications of missing three practices, but he can catch up and he's got time to catch up.
+But he's got to put his head down, because everybody has a head start."

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL